qgis/QGIS-Website/content/resources/support/security.md

 Disclosures are discussed in a private dedicated repository.

-Fixes are shipped as soon as possible - regarding the criticity of the issue - in point releases.
+Fixes are shipped as soon as possible - regarding the criticality of the issue - in point releases.

 If you want to secure your QGIS enterprise deployment, please ensure to be able to quickly deploy fixes on your machines.